 An expert report from David Redman, former Executive Director of the Alberta Emergency Management Agency, retired Lieutenant Colonel, with over 25 years military experience, with vast experience in logistics and formulating plans to deal with a variety of emergencies, including pandemics.

-In addition to these experts for the injunction, the larger Charter Challenge to be heard later in 2021 includes additional evidence from:
+In addition to these experts for the injunction, the larger Charter Challenge to be heard in 2022 includes additional evidence from: